StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

 - Accessing a database.
 This is done via a database-specific interface driver (e.g. JDBC driver) and in many cases is also implemented in a blocking way.
 Newer, non-blocking drivers exist but more on them in another post.
 - File system access.
 Here we rely on APIs provided by the operating system and, you guessed it, they are also mostly blocking.

-In all of these examples, we leave the Spring context via an adapter or interface and our main thread (or Undertow core thread) waits for a response.
+In all of these examples, we leave the Spring context via an adapter or interface and our main thread (or Undertow core thread) waits for a response. [test](#spring-rest-template)

 #### Spring REST Template